Mikejo5000/vsts-docs-pr/docs/pipelines/actions/cosmos-db-ci-cd.md

 # Tutorial:  CI/CD with App Service and Azure Cosmos DB

 Create a continuous integration (CI) and continuous delivery (CD) pipeline for Azure Comsos DB backed Azure App Service Web App.
-Azure Cosmos DB is Microsoft’s globally distributed, multi-model database.
-Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure’s geographic regions.
+Azure Cosmos DB is Microsoft's globally distributed, multi-model database.
+Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure's geographic regions.

 You will: